-Corinne Thiérache provides her clients with both advisory and litigation support in technology and digital law, intellectual property and pharmaceutical law.
+Corinne Thiérache advises and represents her clients in both contentious and non-contentious matters on all issues relating to technology and digital law, intellectual property and pharmaceutical law.

-Her clients include private individuals as well as companies of all sizes operating in different business sectors (fashion, design, pharmaceutical drugs, medical devices, childcare, media, logistics and e-commerce, financial services).
+Her clients include private individuals as well as companies of all sizes operating in different business sectors and developing innovative businesses (fashion, design, pharmaceutical drugs, medical devices, childcare, media, logistics and e-commerce, financial services).

-Corinne joined Alerion in 2017 to head the IT / Innovation Law and Intellectual Property practices.
-She was previously a partner with the firms Bernard Hertz Béjot and Carbonnier Lamaze Rasle.
+Corinne joined Alerion in 2017 to head the IT / Innovation Law and Intellectual Property departments.
+She has particularly strengthened the firm's practice and experience in cybersecurity, data protection and life sciences.
+She was previously a partner at the law firms Bernard Hertz Béjot and Carbonnier Lamaze Rasle.

 Corinne holds a DEA (post-graduate degree) in Business and Commercial Law from the University of Paris I Panthéon - Sorbonne (1993) and a Diploma of Legal Studies in German Law from the University of Paris X Nanterre (1992).
-She regularly speaks at conferences, directs research projects, contributes to numerous reports and publishes articles.
-She also organizes training sessions, particularly in cybersecurity and data protection.
-She lectures in the cybercrime and data protection undergraduate programs at the University of Montpellier I. She has been appointed as an expert to the Council of Europe and the European Commission in connection with assignments to fight against cybercrime.
+She regularly participates as a speaker in conferences, manages research projects, contributes to numerous reports and publishes numerous articles.
+She also provides with training sessions, particularly in cybersecurity and data protection in the cybercrime and data protection undergraduate programs at the University of Montpellier.
+She has been appointed as a reference by the Council of Europe and the European Commission in connection with assignments to fight cybercrime.

 Corinne was admitted to the Paris Bar in 1994.
 She is a member of Cyberlex since 1998 and has been President and Vice-President from 2005 to 2015.
 Corinne is currently in charge of the data protection group and is a part of the AI Subcommittee at INTA.

 Corinne is a member of several professional associations: